Nazrulalif/document-management-system/README.md

 -   Gemini
 -   Mailtrap (If to use email delivery platform to test, send and control email infrastructure in one place)
 -   Microsoft Azure SSO
+-   SFTP (If to use SFTP, ensure your machine has install openSSH Server)

 ## Installation situation